gbedwell/gbedwell.github.io/_posts/2023-06-08-calibrateR.md

 measurement, the path length of light, and the type of molecule being measured.
 If the type of molecule being measured is “protein”, the extinction coefficient must be defined.
-If the type of molecule is one of “dsDNA”, “ssDNA”, or “ssRNA”, the extinction coefficient can be
+If the type of molecule is one of dsDNA, ssDNA, or ssRNA, the extinction coefficient can be
 <code>NULL</code>, and the standard (average) extinction coefficients
 for these macromolecules are used.
 The path length defaults to 1 cm.